NERC-CEH/catalogue/docs/new-catalogue.md

 you need at least one document otherwise your catalogue is a waste of breath

+if you want to see more then read [new document type](newDocumentType.markdown)

 # Step 4a: Document

 create a new folder `uk.ac.ceh.gateway.catalogue.your-id` add your document to this folder e.g.